Los Angeles Almanac Logo

 (1) bbl - barrels of oil (42-gallons each)

-(2) Stradles Los Angeles and Orange Counties
+(2) Straddles Los Angeles and Orange Counties

-(3) Stradles Los Angeles and Ventura Counties
+(3) Straddles Los Angeles and Ventura Counties

 Source: California Dept. of Conservation, California Geologic Energy Management Division